MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/manage-admins.md

   - Security extensions - permissions only for API token with user permissions
   - Governance actions - only for the specific app/instance

-- Group admin: Has permissions to all of the data in Microsoft Cloud App Security that deals exclusively with the specific group selected here.
-For example, if you give a user admin permission to the group "Germany - all users", the admin will be able to view and modify information in Microsoft Cloud App Security only for that user group, as follows:
+- **Group admin:** Has permissions to all of the data in Microsoft Cloud App Security that deals exclusively with the specific group selected here.
+For example, if you give a user admin permission to the group "Germany - all users", the admin can view and modify information in Microsoft Cloud App Security only for that user group, as follows:

-  - Activities page - only activities regarding the users in the group
+  - Activities page - only activities about the users in the group
   - Alerts - only alerts relating to the users in the group
   - Policies - can view all policies and can edit or create only policies that deal exclusively with users in the group
   - Account - only accounts for the specific users in the group